Amazon updates Fire TV’s YouTube app to redirect users to a web browser instead

 That led Google this month to declare that it would pull YouTube entirely from Amazon’s hardware lineup, including Fire TV.
 The player was yanked immediately from Echo Show, but Fire TV owners were told that the app would work until January 1, 2018.

 It would be unusual for Google to actually pull the YouTube app ahead of its deadline, which indicates this change – to point YouTube users to web browsers instead – may have come from Amazon’s side.

 That theory is further backed up by the fact that sideloading the YouTube app onto Fire TV will continue to display the “warning” message, according to a report from AFTVNews.com and commenters on Reddit.

 Above: Warning screen; Image credit – AFTVNews.com

 However, it’s unclear if Amazon’s choice to redirect YouTube users to web browsers ahead of schedule is fully rolled out.
-One report from Cord Cutter News found that you’ll only see the browser choice screen if you have a browser installed on your Fire TV, for example.
+One report from Cord Cutter News said you’ll only see the browser choice screen if you have a browser installed on your Fire TV, for example.
+(Update: a decompilation of the app’s code, though, indicates the app has been changed to only point to the web browser – no matter if you have one installed or not.)

 On two Fire TV devices we have here (a prior generation and new generation player), we’re only seeing the browser choice screen as of today.
 And many users worldwide are reporting the same, per Twitter.

 We’ve reached out to Amazon and Google for comment.
-Google has not yet responded, but a rep from Amazon offered the following statement:
+Google has not responded, but a rep from Amazon offered the following statement:

 “I can confirm that YouTube and millions of other websites are accessible by using a web browser like Firefox or Silk on Fire TV.”